jbscratch/sinanski-demo-data/README.md

 2. `npm start` - runs
     - `npm run build` to build the typescript sources and
     - `tsx example/main.ts` to demonstrate the use of the compiled output.
-3. Look at the code, especially the settings in tsconfig.json
+3. Look at the code, especially the settings in tsconfig.json and the scripts in package.json
 4. For in-depth information, please look at the commits in this repo here (I tried to make them very readable for you!):
    https://github.com/jbscratch/sinanski-demo-data/commits/main